 In rural Tanzania, access to the internet and digital literacy rates are lower compared to urban areas, restricting youths’ access to online political discourse.

-The Impact of Youth Political Participation on African Governance
+The Impact of Youth Political Participation on African Governance (Youths in Politics: Shaping the Future of African Governance)

 The involvement of youths in politics holds transformative potential for African governance.